wickettc/blog-api/README.md

-Creating a blog API with Node, Express and JSON Web Tokens
+Creating a RESTful blog API with Node, Express and JSON Web Tokens